SakyAbdi/SakyAbdi.GitHub.io/README.md

 # SakyAbdi.GitHub.io
-Contains the code needed for my personal website
+This repository contains the code needed for my personal website